SKAHP/One-Engi/holeman.md

 JOHNSON: They flew back on a Sunday afternoon from Independence.

 HOLEMAN: Well, they did, but I wasn't with them.
-I was here.
-The war had broken out on the 25th of June, Sunday, and by the 29th it looked like the North Koreans were going to win.
+I was here. **The war had broken out on the 25th of June, Sunday, and by the 29th it looked like the North Koreans were going to win**.
 So my paper decided to send me out there to do a series of stories on the Red conquest of Korea.

 JOHNSON: Out where?

-HOLEMAN: Out to the Far East.
+HOLEMAN: **Out to the Far East.
 I'm going to start in Japan and then I'm going to go down to Hong Kong and Singapore, and Malaysia, all around.
-Homer Bigart of theHerald-Tribunestaff was assigned to cover the war.
-The two of us left here, I think, on the first of July.
+Homer Bigart of the Herald-Tribune staff was assigned to cover the war.
+The two of us left here, I think, on the first of July.**

 43\]